-During RIIO-ED1 we have been involved with the ENA Technical Losses Working Group, including research completed by the Engineering Consultants WSP who produced a report "Impact of Low Carbon Transition", which shows that loads on the network during RIIO-ED2 could increase as much as 40% as a result of the introduction of Low Carbon Technologies (LCT's) and the UK Government's Clean Growth Strategy, the Energy White Paper and the Future Homes Standard.
+During RIIO-ED1 we have collaborated with the ENA Technical Losses Working Group, including research completed by the Engineering Consultants WSP who produced a report "impact of low carbon transition", which shows that loads on the network during RIIO-ED2 could increase as much as 40% as a result of the introduction of LCTs and the UK government's Clean Growth Strategy, the Energy White Paper and the future homes standard.

-We are committed to reducing losses associated with our network and we have published a Losses Strategy which is available on our website at: - www.westernpower.co.uk/smarter-networks/losses
+We are committed to reducing losses associated with our network and we have published a Losses Strategy which is available on our website at:

+www.westernpower.co.uk/smarter-networks/losses

-Furthermore our Losses Strategy provides an introduction to the theory behind losses and the main ways that they can be produced as well as providing descriptions of our approach to loss reduction through asset replacement, improved understanding, stakeholder engagement and revenue protection.
+Furthermore our Losses Strategy provides an introduction to the theory behind losses and how we contribute to the evidence based on the proportion of losses that network companies can influence.
+It also details the main ways that they can be produced as well as providing descriptions of our approach to loss reduction through asset replacement, improved understanding, stakeholder engagement and revenue protection.

-3 RIIO-ED2 Core Commitments and Baseline Requirements
+3 RIIO-ED2 core commitments and baseline requirements

-3.2 Being Environmentally Responsible
+3.2 Being environmentally responsible

-We are committed to ensuring our activities do not have a harmful impact on the environment in which we operate - a standpoint shared by our stakeholders.
+We are committed to ensuring our activities do not have a harmful impact on the environment in which we operate - a viewpoint shared by our stakeholders.